 Combo Light Sets

-For first-time light buyers or budget seekers that need both a headlight and rear light, a combo set makes a lot of sense.
-Manufacturers typically combine some of their most popular models—such as NiteRider’s Lumina Micro and Sabre Combo—and package them together at a small discount (in the case of the NiteRider, you save $10 by purchasing the set).
+For first-time light buyers or budget seekers who need both a headlight and rear light, a combo set makes a lot of sense.
+Manufacturers typically combine some of their most popular models—such as NiteRider’s Lumina Micro and Vmax+ set—and package them together at a small discount (in the case of the NiteRider, you save $15 by purchasing the set).
 This helps take some of the guesswork out of the process, although the preselected kits do limit the total number of available options.

 How Many Lumens Do I Need?

-Headlight lumens get most of the attention, but a bright rear light offers significant safety benefits.
+Headlight lumens get most of the attention, but a bright rear light offers significant safety benefits too.
 Quality tail lights with lumens in the 50 to 150 range can be seen from over a mile away, which can greatly reduce the potential of an accident.
 To further increase visibility for both day and nighttime riding, many rear lights offer their strongest outputs in flash mode (more on this in “Light Modes” below).
-Bontrager’s new Flare RT is a great example of a well-designed model: its 90-lumen output and randomized flashing function are visible from up to 2 kilometers away during the day.
+Cygolite's Hotshot Pro 200 is a great example of a well-designed model: Its 200-lumen flash mode is the brightest of all the rear lights on this list, and an extra wide beam ensures vehicles will see you from afar.

 Beam Patterns: Spot and Flood